geschnee/masterarbeit/austausch.md

 - what happens to a developed policy if the timestepLength is changed (without retraining)
     - does the policy's performance degrade? (success_rate)
     - does it only degrade when the timestepLength is increased? <<--- I would suspect that
+    - does the policy improve when the timestepLength is reduced (or unlimited mode is used)